Overview of PERM Process (Obtaining Labor Certification)

 Labor Certification Step Two: Placing Ads and Recruiting

 The next recruitment step is especially critical, as the entire point of the PERM process is to demonstrate to the DOL that no willing and qualified U.S. workers applied for the job opportunity.
-Your employer must conduct "good faith" recruitment, which means the recruitment must be genuinely calculated to attract any available U.S. workers.
+The employer must conduct "good faith" recruitment, which means its genuinely calculated to attract any available U.S. workers.
 (See Employer Recruitment Requirements Under PERM for details.)

 For PERM, there are three mandatory advertisements.
 Your employer must place an advertisement with the state workforce agency in the state of intended employment.